GerbilSoft/rom-properties/NETWORK.md

 * https://art.gametdb.com/ - Box, cover, and media scans for Nintendo GameCube, Wii, Wii U, DS, and 3DS games.
 * https://amiibo.life/ - Images of Nintendo amiibo products.

+## Security features

+As of rom-properties v1.5, the downloading functionality has been isolated into a single component, `rp-download`.
+The `rp-download` program uses the following security features:

+* Linux: seccomp(), AppArmor
+* OpenBSD: pledge()
+* Windows: Low-integrity process (on Vista+)